-- an ancient Hebrew unit of dry measure equal to one tenth of an ephah

-- Judaism the period of 49 days from the second day of Passover through the day before Shavuot: traditionally a period of partial mourning

 An ancient Hebrew unit of dry measure equal to a tenth of an ephah, about 3.5 liters (3.7 quarts).

+(judaism) The period of 49 days from the second day of Passover through the day before Shavuot: traditionally a period of partial mourning.

+An ancient Hebrew unit of dry measure equal to one tenth of an ephah.

-Hebrew ‘ōmerġmr in Semitic roots.
-Sense 2b,from the offering of a sheaf of barley on the second day of Passover.
+Hebrew ‘ōmerġmr in Semitic roots Sense 2b,from the offering of a sheaf of barley on the second day of Passover